LibreTranslate/LibreTranslate/README.md

 On Ubuntu 20.04 you can also use the install script available at https://github.com/argosopentech/LibreTranslate-init

-If you would rather run it natively, you can follow the guide [here](https://github.com/nuttolum/LibreOnWindows).

 ## Build and Run

 If you want to make changes to the code, you can build from source, and run the API: